Olivia Newton-John Cancer Research Institute (LTU School of Cancer Medicine) Research Scholarships

 - opportunities to work with La Trobe’s outstanding researchers, and have access to our suite of professional development programs.

-- Additional ONJCRI benefits – Laptop computer for all students, travel fund for conference attendance
+- Additional ONJCRI benefits – Laptop computer for all students, travel fund for conference attendance when possible

 Are you eligible to apply?